CBIIT/ccdi-federation-api-deployments/terraform/README.md

 5. Updated the VPC ID argument to use the data source for the appropriate VPC.
 6. Removed add_cloudwatch_stream because the variable is not used in the module, though the module has the variable set with a default.
 7. Removed the target_account_cloudone argument as the module defaults the value to true.

+## Secrets Review:
+1. Moved resources from module to resources specified in secrets-manager.tf file because module is outdated and doesn't fit project use cases.
+2. Removed the deepmerge module as it is not used in the system stack.
+3. Sourcing secrets from a json-encoded local that combines secrets from variables that are populated by tfvars files.

 ## ALB Reiview:
 1. Updated module to use v1.16 (latest as of 4/1/24)